NiShApOkHaReL/100DaysOfDataScience/README.md

    4. Classification with Perceptron - Calculating the Derivatives:
      - Explored the mathematics behind calculating derivatives for our classification model.
      - Understood how derivatives guide the optimization process, ensuring we reach the most accurate model configuration.

+## Day 24 -  Calculus for Machine Learning and Data Science
+1. Classification with Neural Network
+2. Classification with a Neural Network - Minimizing log-loss
+3. Gradient Descent and Backpropagation